Shivam4415/react-native-cli-setup-ubuntu/README.md

 This Article is written on 12th November 2021 and Android-cli is setup and running.
 In future if you are facing some problems, feel free to drop comments , I will create a new version of this setup.

 I will first dicuss the steps using bullet points, then we will go through actual setup.

 Step - 1 ::
- 1. We need JDK setup.
+ 1. We need to setup JDK downloaded and installed.
  2. Adding its path in ~/.bashrc file.
  3. We will download Android CLI ZIP.
  4. Create a directory to extract and installed  PTN :: using a manual procedure as discussed below.